Reproducing kernels for the irreducible components of polynomial spaces on unions of Grassmannians: Cubatures and designs on unions of Grassmannians

-where $t$ is some positive integer.
-In particular for $t=1$, this was investigated in \cite{Casazza:2009aa,Massey:2010fk}.
+where $\{P_j\}_{j=1}^n\subset\mathcal{G}_{\mathcal{I},d}$ and $\{\omega_j\}_{j=1}^n$.
+The $1$-fusion frame potential was already investigated in \cite{Casazza:2009aa,Massey:2010fk}.
 Lower bounds on the $t$-fusion frame potential for general positive integers $t$ were derived in \cite{Bachoc:2010aa}.
-For the single Grassmannian, i.e., $|\K|=1$, those $\{(P_j,\omega_j)\}_{j=1}^n$, for which the bounds are matched, were characterized in \cite{Bachoc:2010aa}.
-In the following, we provide a characterization for the general case $|\K| \geq 1$, by connecting the $t$-fusion frame potential $\FFP_{t}$ with a worst-case cubature error in $\Hom_{t}(\G_{\K,d})$.
-This point of view does not make use of the nonnegativity requirement on the weights, and so we shall drop it.
+Only for single Grassmannians, i.e., $|\mathcal{I}|=1$, those $\{(P_j,\omega_j)\}_{j=1}^n$ were characterized in \cite{Bachoc:2010aa}, for which the bounds are matched.
+In the following, we provide a characterization for the general case $|\mathcal{I}| \geq 1$.
+Before we state this result though, it is convenient to define